numerai/docs/tournament/learn.md

 #### Payouts

-* MMC is \(will be\) payed in a very similar way to the  main tournament.
+* MMC will be payed in a very similar way to the  main tournament.
 * Your payout each round will be `stake * MMC * 2`.
 * This will be clipped such that you can neither gain, nor lose more than 25% of your stake in any one round.
 * MMC will be opt-in.
 You can choose to either participate in MMC, or in the primary tournament for each of your models.
 * This decision can be changed week to week and model by model at will; but once a round opens, all decisions are final for that round.

-Read more about MMC payouts [here](https://forum.numer.ai/t/mmc-payout-details-and-analysis/220)!
+Read more about MMC payouts [here](https://forum.numer.ai/t/mmc-payout-details-and-analysis/220).